Flour Mills

 Overall, chlorine gas treatment in flour milling optimizes flour properties by enhancing starch pasting, improving dough handling, and influencing the gluten network and lipid composition.
 These modifications work in harmony to produce flour that yields high-quality baked goods with superior texture, volume, and consistency.

 Today, chlorine gas treatment remains a vital process in modern flour milling operations, allowing flour mills to produce high-quality flours that meet the diverse baking needs of the industry.
-With the continued support and innovation from equipment manufacturers like Hydro Instruments, the strategic use of chlorine gas in flour milling continues to evolve, contributing to the creation of an array of delectable flour-based products that delight consumers around the world.
+With the continued support and innovation from Hydro Instruments, the strategic use of chlorine gas in flour milling continues to evolve, contributing to the creation of an array of delectable flour-based products that delight consumers around the world.

 Hydro Instruments Products for Flour Milling